 Luca Giuseppe Filippa appointed as new Director General of Consob

 Save the date - 9 June 2023 Consob’s annual meeting with the financial market at Borsa Italiana

 Investor protection warnings from other regulatory authorities

-The commission availed itself of the new powers resulting from the "Decreto Crescita" ("Growth Decree"; Law no. 58 of 28 June 2019, Article 36, paragraph 2-terdecies), on the basis of which Consob can order internet service providers to block access from Italy to websites offering financial services without the proper authorization.
+The commission availed itself of the new powers resulting from the "Decreto Crescita" ("Growth Decree"; Law no. 58 of 28 June 2019, Article 36, paragraph 2-terdecies), on the basis of which it can order internet service providers to block access from Italy to websites offering financial services without the proper authorisation.